See Nicolas Cage Play Himself in Bonkers Action Movie Trailer

-If you thought Nicolas Cage's career has always skirted dangerously close to self-parody, then get a load of this: Cage plays himself in a bonkers new action movie called The Unbearable Weight of Massive Talent, and here's the trailer (with bad words).
+If you thought Nicolas Cage's career has always skirted dangerously close to self-parody, then get a load of this: Cage plays himself in a bonkers new action movie called The Unbearable Weight of Massive Talent.
+Here's the trailer (with a plenty of expletives).

 The Oscar-winning star of The Rock, Con Air and Leaving Las Vegas plays a loosely fictionalized actor named Nick Cage who faces a crisis and quits acting, only to be offered a million bucks to turn up at a party for a rich fan.
 Played by Pedro Pascal, this mysterious fan turns out to be more of an obsessive -- complete with an impressive collection of memorabilia from Cage's (real-life) career.
 But when the CIA gets involved, it looks like the new best friends are heading for, wait for it, a face-off...